getodk/docs/collect-forms.rst

 - From the app home screen, select :guilabel:`Edit Saved Form`.
 - From the form list, select a form by name.

-This will reopen the form, which are then free to edit.
+This will reopen the form, which you are then free to edit.

 .. note::